Shedding light on the star formation rate-halo accretion rate connection and halo quenching mechanism via DECODE, the Discrete statistical sEmi-empiriCal mODEl: Results

 \subsection{The SFR-HAR relation}

-Figure \ref{fg_sfr_har} shows the SFR-HAR relation at $z=0$, $1$, $2$ and $3$ computed from abundance matching using the \citet{mancuso_2016} SFR function and the HAR function described in Sect. \ref{sec_decode_implementation}.
+Figure \ref{fg_sfr_har} shows the SFR-HAR relation at $z=0$, $1$, $2$, and $3$ computed from abundance matching using the \citet{mancuso_2016} SFR function and the HAR function described in Sect. \ref{sec_decode_implementation}.
 In particular, at redshifts $z\gtrsim1$ the relation is well represented by a log-linear function with constant slope of $\sim 1.5$, while towards lower redshifts the SFR-HAR relation is characterised by a bending at high HARs.
-Such SFR-HAR relations are then used to assign SFRs to galaxies.
-As described in Sect. \ref{sec_decode_implementation}, stellar mass assembly histories are computed by assigning SFRs following the HAR histories and by subsequently integrating the SFRs across cosmic time.
-On top of this, the stellar mass accreted by mergers with other galaxies is added from the infalling satellites with stellar mass initialised at infall, as described in Sect. \ref{sec_method_grow_Mstar}.
+These SFR-HAR relations are then used to assign SFRs to galaxies.
+As described in Sect. \ref{sec_decode_implementation}, the stellar mass assembly histories are computed by assigning SFRs following the HAR histories and by subsequently integrating the SFRs across cosmic time.
+In addition, the stellar mass accreted by mergers with other galaxies is added from the infalling satellites with stellar mass initialised at infall, as described in Sect. \ref{sec_method_grow_Mstar}.

 Figure \ref{fg_mass_acc} shows an example of evolution of a quenched galaxy and its host dark matter halo in \decode's catalogue.
 The galaxy initially forms stars at a rate given by the SFR-HAR relation following the dark matter HAR evolution.
 Then, at $z\sim0.9$, when the halo reaches the critical mass of quenching, the SFR drops instantaneously and the galaxy is labelled as quenched in the catalogue.
-After being quenched, the galaxy can still continue to grow in stellar mass \textit{ex-situ} via mergers.
+After being quenched, the galaxy can still continue to grow in stellar mass ex-situ via mergers.